feimaomiao/stalka/README.md

 - **Regular Updates**: 20 pages per entity type
 - **Setup Mode**: 60 pages for comprehensive initial data

+We note that pandaAPI has a 1k/hour limit, and this should not be reached under any circumstance.

 ## API Data Sources

 The service fetches data from the following PandaScore API endpoints: